amarshall/CS220/README.txt

-Projects and labs from CS220, fall 2009 at Binghamton University under Professor Steaphan Greene.
-Descriptions of the assignments are available online at http://www.cs.binghamton.edu/~sgreene/cs220-2009f/labs/index.html and are duplicated in the /doc directory of the repository.
-License is available in the "LICENSE" file.
+Projects from CS 220 at Binghamton University with Prof. Steaphan Greene, Fall 2009.

+Details of the assignments are in the doc/ directory.
+The license is available in the LICENSE file.

+None of this code is guaranteed to be correct, though most of it is.